 When you’ve been sick, germs don’t just leave once you feel better.
-Use these handy tips to help keep germs away.
+An infectious diseases doctor shares her best tips to help scour your space.

 By: Dr. Alison Brodginski, infectious diseases specialist

 Just because you or someone in your household gets sick, it doesn’t mean everyone has to get sick.
 Deep cleaning your house after a bout of illness can help kill viruses and germs and keep your family well.

 And it’s easier than you’d think.